Fiberglass pool stain remover

 As the pictures show, our treatments remove calcium from fiberglass pools without draining the pool water or acid washing.

-These pictures show heavy calcium formation in a fiberglass pool that could not be removed.
+These pictures show heavy calcium stain formation in need of our fiberglass stain remover.

-Our treatment removed this without draining the pool water or acid washing.
+Our fiberglass pool stain remover treatment without draining or acid washing.
 Our customer was thrilled with the result.

 2. The pool interior is ageing